 3. For the foot-stomping country music scene

 The show that made country music famous can be experienced as it makes its way live through the airwaves on 650AM/WSM.
-Take a backstage tour at the Grand Ole Opry (celebrating its 90th year in 2016) and you may just brush elbows with the stars.
+Take a backstage tour at the Grand Ole Opry and you may just brush elbows with the stars.
 It's bustling activity and many times you can catch artists doing their vocal warm-ups before heading on stage to sing for hundreds of thousands year-round.
 After the show, kick up your heels on Lower Broadway among the honky tonks where live music flows into the streets.

 4. Beyond country music

 If country music doesn't fit your music tastes, check out Nashville's other venues around town.
-Exit/In hosts Buckethead, David Bazan, The Fall of Troy, Swans, and Steve Gunn & the Outliners throughout the summer.
-Mercy Lounge hosts Noise Pollution, Black Pistol Fire, and more.
-The Cannery Ballroom hosts the Turnpike Troubadours, Us The Duo, The Wombats with Coast Modern and others throughout the year.
+Exit/In hosts bands like Buckethead, David Bazan, The Fall of Troy, Swans, and Steve Gunn & the Outliners throughout the summer.
+Mercy Lounge hosts groups such as Noise Pollution, Black Pistol Fire, and more.
+The Cannery Ballroom hosts music genres produced by bands like Turnpike Troubadours, Us The Duo, The Wombats with Coast Modern and others throughout the year.

 If you want symphonic music, head to the Schermerhorn Symphony Center where you can hear the GRAMMY Award-winning Nashville Symphony perform Mahler, Beethoven, Bach, John Williams and more.

 5. Connect with Nature